-A corporate tax is much like the income tax.
+- Corporate Income Tax- A corporate tax is much like an income tax.
 It is however levied on a corporate entity rather than an individual.
 Like the personal income tax, its actual rate varies from time to time and state to state.
 It is hence a good thing to get to know the existing laws that govern it.

-Unlike the personal income and corporate taxes, the sales tax is imposed on the goods and services that are sold or on the receipts from the sales revenues.
+- Sales Tax- Unlike personal income and corporate taxes, the sales tax is imposed on the goods and services that are sold or on the receipts from the sales revenues.
 This tax is perhaps the most varied in the sense that its actual rate may be set at the county rather than the state level.

-Lastly comes the real property tax.
-This is an annual tax on the real estate property.
+- Real Property Tax- Lastly comes the real property tax.
+This is an annual tax on real estate property.
 It is almost always a local tax and is fixed with regard to value.
 The tax may be suspended in case of capital transfers and exclusions.

 Free State Tax POA Forms (by State)

-Other than the laws, the procedures that have to be followed to actualize the power transfer also comes in handy.
+- Laid-down Procedures- Other than the laws, the procedures that have to be followed to actualize the power transfer also come in handy.
 You yet again have to acquaint yourself with these procedures to see to it that you do a comparatively good job.

-Though lawyers are really not necessary in the entire process, you will find them quite handy and useful among the way.
-That is because the lawyers generally help to simplify those tough concepts and ensure that you enter an agreement which you fully understand.
+- Lawyers- Though lawyers are really not necessary in the entire process, you will find them quite handy and useful among the way.
+That is because the lawyers generally help to simplify those tough concepts and ensure that you enter an agreement that you fully understand.

 - Official Documents- It is necessary that you work only with official documents.
 Many states do not recognize any other form than that which they themselves produce.
 You do not want to risk your own life by choosing to work with a form that is not really going to be acknowledged and recognized.